ipfs/ipfs-docs/docs/community/contribute/writing-guide.md

 #### Function or process

-The end goal of a walkthrough is for the reader to achieve a very particular function. _Installing the IPFS Desktop application_ is an example.
-Following this walkthrough isn't going to teach the reader much about working with the decentralized web or what IPFS is.
-Still, by the end, they'll have the IPFS Desktop application installed on their computer.
+The end goal of a walkthrough is for the reader to achieve a very particular function. _Installing the Filecoin Desktop application_ is an example.
+Following this walkthrough isn't going to teach the reader much about working with the decentralized web or what Filecoin is.
+Still, by the end, they'll have the Filecoin Desktop application installed on their computer.

 #### Short length